krish-mana/ceph/doc/dev/osd_internals/ec_overwrites.rst

 by adding a new ObjectStore creation primitive that takes the base object as an addtional parameter that is a hint to the allocator.

+Sam: I think that the short lived thing may be a red herring.
+We'll be updating the donor and primary objects atomically, so it seems like we'd want them adjacent in the key space, regardless of the donor's lifecycle.

 The apply operation moves the data from the temporary object into the correct position within the base object and deletes the associated temporary object.
 This operation is done using a specialized